Try these simple strategies to ensure students grasp new tier 3 terms and boost their learning

 Understanding leads to success

 When you break definitions down in this way and you take care to ensure students understand complex subject-specific vocabulary, students have greater success accessing the more challenging concepts.
 Students therefore feel more confident in their understanding.
-And you will find that students focus more on their independent practice with less questions asked for your support.
+And you will find that students focus more on their independent practice, asking for your support less often.

 High frequency errors

 This approach isn’t infallible, but there are some common pitfalls.
-Take note of these and you’ll find these four super replicable steps lead to vocab success.
+Take note of these and you’ll find the four super replicable steps lead to vocab success.

-• Non-examples not clearly explaining why they do not embody the concept
+- Not clearly explaining why non-examples do not embody the concept.

 Looking for more?